In her ongoing pursuit of Zen, Holly O’Neill seeks out the latest wellness treatment promising to harness the power of crystals.

 In the pub a few weeks ago, I spotted a Claddagh ring with a purple stone set into it on my friend Conor.
 “I was at a dinner party recently with a woman who can palm read,” says Conor, who frequently says things like this since moving to London.
 “She said that I need to wear an amethyst stone at all times to keep me centred.”

-In terms of wellness trends, crystals hit all the benchmarks: the Olsen twins gave them out during their show last season, Silicon Valley CEOs love them, and the cheap ones have probably been sourced unethically.
+In terms of fad wellness trends, crystals hit all the benchmarks: the Olsen twins gave them out during their show last year, Silicon Valley CEOs love them, and the cheap ones have probably been sourced unethically.

 Crystals are compartmentalised in my brain somewhere between “things that look nice in your Pinterest interiors board” and “bizarre cultural phenomena like standing desks”, but now that I have three friends who definitely don’t know what Goop is and who get through their days with a healing crystal on their person, I feel like crystals have officially hit the mainstream.
 So what else is on the menu?